-Each of the three computer assignments has its own set of directions that will be mentioned in lecture and posted on the course Web site.
-It is your responsibility to obtain the directions from the course Web site, follow them, and turn each Computer Assignment in on time.
+Each of the three computer assignments (Excel Assignment; Window on the Solid State; four Biomolecules Tutorials, each with online quiz) has its own set of directions that will be mentioned in lecture and posted on the course Web site.
+It is your responsibility to obtain the directions from the course Web site, follow them, and turn in each Computer Assignment on time.
 The Computer Assignments are to be turned in to your TA at the time indicated on the assignment and in the Course Schedule.
 The third Computer Assignment is a set of four Biomolecules Tutorials, each worth 5 points, that you will need to work through.
 Three Biomolecules Tutorials are due the same week and the fourth is due two weeks later; this is indicated in the course schedule.
 Each Biomolecules Tutorial has an accompanying quiz that you must complete successfully to receive credit for the tutorial.
 The score on the quiz is your score for the tutorial.